During Jeff Parker’s Ecuador Hummingbirds & More Photo Tour 2022 we’ll focus on the winged wildlife of this South American nation.

 After our morning shoot, enjoy a traditional breakfast of fresh ingredients.
 Breakfast typically includes local fruits such as babaco & granadilla (a.k.a. passionfruit), potatoes, shade-grown coffee & absolutely awesome juices.

 After breakfast we head to Tandayapa Valley, one of the tropical Andes’ major biodiversity hot spots.
 As we imbibe on its lush forest environs keep a lookout for interesting flowers, trees, & critters.

 Plate-billed Mountain-Toucans are known as frequent-fliers here, though getting photos of them in the wild can prove quite challenging.
 But snagging a shot of their indigo-blue, jade-green, bright yellow & brown coloring will certainly be worth the effort!

-After lunch I’ll allocate some one-on-one time for each photographer so you can tell me about any instructional needs &/or image desires you may have.
-This would be a good time to relax in the comfy lounge and enjoy views of the surrounding mountains & tree canopy.
+After lunch, we’ll schedule one-on-one time for each photographer to meet with Jeff to discuss your instructional requests &/or image desires.
+After your one-on-one, this would be a good time to relax in the comfy lounge and enjoy views of the surrounding mountains & tree canopy.

 Today, after our sunrise shoot, we head to Milpe Bird Sanctuary.
 Situated in the foothills of the Andes Mountains, this private reserve is run by the NGO, Mindo Cloudforest Foundation.

 The Foundation works hard to preserve the rainforest within these Chocó-Andean foothills.
 (A portion of your tour cost goes to support their work as well as the work of other reserves we visit during our trip).

 We’ll enjoy lunch at the sanctuary & do some intense hummingbird photography.
 The café here hums with hundreds of hummers, including White-whiskered Hermits, Green Thorntails, Green-crowned Woodnymphs, & Green-crowned Brilliants.